gitpod-io/contribute.dev/.github/ISSUE_TEMPLATE/add-project.md

 ---

 The goal of [contribute.dev](https://contribute.dev) is to:
-- show aspiring OSS newcomers cool projects they could join & start contributing to instantly
+- show aspiring OSS newcomers cool projects they could join & start contributing to instantly.
-- show maintainers how to make their projects newcomer-friendly, esp. by fully automating their dev setup
+- show maintainers how to make their projects newcomer-friendly, esp. by fully automating their dev setup.

-__Exceptions are always possible__.Please reach out if you think your project would be a great fit, by explaining how your project gives new contributors a fantastic first experience.
+__Exceptions are always possible__.
+Please feel free to reach out if you think your project would be a great fit, by explaining how your project gives new contributors a fantastic first experience.
 Or reach out with any question, we're super happy to collaborate. :slightly_smiling_face:

 Note: Project should have: A minimum of 500 stars and 10 contributors.